team-mayes/atesa/docs/getting_started.rst

 * **prod**: Aimless shooting "prod" steps are the primary simulation steps for each shooting move.
 They take the initial coordinates and velocities from an "init" step (with velocities reversed in the case of backward trajectories) and run until the model commits to one of the stable states defined in the configuration file.
 Therefore, the time step and number of simulation steps should be much larger than in an "init" simulation.
 In Amber, the following settings should be specified in the &cntrl namelist, instead of the above "init" settings and in addition to any other model-specific settings::

 	ntx=5,		! read coordinates AND velocities from input coordinate file ntxo=1,		!
-ASCII-formatted restart file nstlim=5000,	! a large maximum number of steps; will be terminated early dt=0.001,	! or whatever desired simulation time step irest=1,	! restart simulation from preceding "init" step temp0=300.0,	! or whatever temperature
+ASCII-formatted restart file (required for ATESA) nstlim=5000,	! a large maximum number of steps; will probably be terminated early dt=0.001,	! or whatever desired simulation time step irest=1,	! restart simulation from preceding "init" step temp0=300.0,	! or whatever temperature

 ``committor_analysis``

-A committor analysis input file for the following step type is required for jobs with job_type "committor_analysis" only.
+Only a "prod" committor analysis input file is required for jobs with job_type "committor_analysis":

 * **prod**: Committor analysis only consists of "prod" steps.
 These jobs can use exactly the same settings as aimless shooting "prod" steps, except that each simulation should obtain new velocities, as in an aimless shooting "init" steps.
 In Amber, that means that these three options should be set as follows::